casualGamer-dev/Nuon/doc/HACKING/HowToReview.md

 - Do all the new torrc options have documentation?

-- If this changes Tor's behavior on the wire, is there a design proposal?
+- If this changes Nuon's behavior on the wire, is there a design proposal?

 - If this changes anything in the code, is there a "changes" file?